Building Legalization in Croatia 2026 — The Complete Guide

 The most important decisions are made at the beginning:

-• can the building be legalized?
+• can the structure be legalized

-• what is the estimated cost?
+• what is the approximate cost

-• how feasible is the procedure in your specific case?
+• how feasible is the process in your specific case